Delta-official/KerbOS/README.md

 Below you can see information you may need:

+• If you want to help me and join our team please message me in Discord: Darkuss#9279

 • The bot is fully written in JS and hosted on a private server

 • We have a support server if you have any problems or feedback: https://discord.gg/5Q9Mx32